 - 1. Biology can only be taken if students also choose to opt for at least one other subject that covers scientific ideas, environmental factors or elements of physiology. - 2.
-Students who choose to follow one or more of the Sciences and who do not opt for Mathematics A Level should be prepared to study the Mathematics element of that course through extra independent study or, if timetabling permits and there is availability, attend Statistics or Mechanics classes. - 3.
+Students who choose to follow one or more of the Sciences, and who do not opt for Mathematics A Level, should be prepared to study the Mathematics element of that course through extra independent study or, if timetabling permits and there is availability, attend Statistics or Mechanics classes. - 3.
 Subjects will be timetabled in blocks.
 All the subjects in a block will be taught at the same time and therefore SOME COMBINATIONS OF SUBJECTS WILL NOT BE POSSIBLE. - 4.
 We may not be able to accommodate every combination of subjects.
-We will seek to minimise the restrictions on option combinations through our blocking, but if there is a clash, we will speak to the students concerned to find an alternative combination.
+We will seek to minimise the restrictions on option combinations through our blocking but, if there is a clash, we will speak to the students concerned to find an alternative combination.
 A subject or group will only run if there is sufficient demand and resources allow.
-Where difficulties arise, discussions will take place with individual current students in February/March 2022.
+Where difficulties arise, discussions will take place with individual current students in February/March 2023.
 If a change of subject "request" is made after blocking, that change may not be possible. - 5.
-In addition to the subjects listed above, all students participate in Games, attend a programme of tutorial activities, Friday 5 enrichment sessions and help in classes through Learning Support.
-Students also attend a weekly House Assembly and House Chapel. - 6.
+In addition to the subjects listed above, all students participate in Games and attend a programme of tutorial activities, Friday 5 enrichment sessions, Personal Development lessons and supervised study sessions.
+They also offer targeted in-class support to some of our younger students and attend a weekly House Assembly and House Chapel. - 6.
 Any subjects made available within our Consortium with Roundwood Park and Sir John Lawes may have a limited number of places available.
 Therefore, we cannot guarantee that a place will be available.
 Be aware that students attending Consortium lessons must attend these even when St George's is closed or has suspended the timetable for an event. - 7.
-If there are more students for a Consortium subject than there are places available, priority will be given to students from the school at which the subject is being taught in the first instance, through initial choices in the Spring and Summer Terms of 2022.
+If there are more students for a Consortium subject than there are places available, priority will be given to students from the school at which the subject is being taught in the first instance, through initial choices in the Spring and Summer Terms of 2023.
 There are no guarantees of a place on a Consortium subject. - 8.
 Students must fulfil the entry requirements for the school at which they are registered and the individual subject entry requirements at whichever school the subject is taught.

-Following a careful reading of this Prospectus and after the Opportunities at 16+ Evening, any student wishing to apply to the Sixth Form at St George's must complete the appropriate OPTIONS FORM by the required deadline.
-The above subject lists should be used to record the student's choices.
-Any current internal student who does not wish to apply to the Sixth Form at St George's or subsequently decides to move on elsewhere after Year 11, will need to provide the School with the details, as we are required by the Government to keep official destination records.
-External Day applicants should complete the online External Options Form together with the online Supplementary Information Form for Day Sixth Form Admissions.
+Following a careful reading of this Prospectus and after attending our Opportunities at 16+ Evening in January 2023, INTERNAL students wishing to apply to \$t George's Sixth Form must complete and submit the appropriate INTERNAL OPTIONS FORM by the required deadline, using the above subject lists to record their A Level choices.
+Any Internal students who do not wish to apply to the Sixth Form at \$t George's, or subsequently decide to move on elsewhere after Year 11, will need to provide the School with the details, as we are required by the Government to keep official onward destination records.